mswjs/msw/README.md

 ## Awards & Mentions

-We've been extremely humbled to receive awards and mentions from the community for all the innovation and reach Mock Service Worker brings in the JavaScript ecosystem.
+We've been extremely humbled to receive awards and mentions from the community for all the innovation and reach Mock Service Worker brings to the JavaScript ecosystem.

 <table>
   <tr valign="middle">